samuelawal/Javascript-algorithm/README.md

-Go through each of the problems README.md files to go through the algorithms
+Go through each of the problems README.md files to view the algorithms